RealmTeam/react-redux-reliever/README.md

     }
 ```

-create your `epics` (see [redux-observable](https://github.com/redux-observable/redux-observable)).
+Create your `epics` (see [redux-observable](https://github.com/redux-observable/redux-observable)).
 By default all methods that have a name ending with 'Epic' will be used.
 You may also override the `epics` method and return an array of epics at your convenience.
 ```javascript
     someEpic(action$) {
         return action$